 Program: Australia and New Zealand: Intercultural Experiences

 New Zealand and Australia offer a unique opportunity to study differences in how a native culture and a modern culture co-exist.
-In the case of New Zealand the cultures appear to co-exist as as relative equals and have merged to form a co-culture.
-Australia, spent years attempting to marginalize the aboriginal culture, and it has only been in the past few decades begun to recognize the relative importance of the native culture to Australia.
+In the case of New Zealand, the cultures appear to co-exist as relative equals and have merged to form a co-culture.
+Australia spent years attempting to marginalize the aboriginal culture, and it has only been in the past few decades begun to recognize the relative importance of the native culture to Australia.

 Undergraduate (open to all majors):

 - COMM 4911 - Communication Study Abroad I

 - COMM 4912 - Communication Study Abroad II

 These courses are placeholders.
 The courses can be used as substitutions for other courses.

 - MAIC 6200 - Intercultural Communication

 Australia - Blue Mountains, Sheep Station (Outback), Tjapaki, Rainforest, Barrer Reef (Green Island), Cooya Beach spearfishing, Janbel Gallery, River Cruise (Croc Photo hunting), Cape Tribulation, Aboriginal Painting